THE VOICE OF THE CANADIAN

 Vale Corporate Office – Toronto, Ontario

 Protocols evaluated for the Corporate Office included the Crisis Management and Communications Planning and Prevention of Child and Forced Labour protocols.
-Vale successfully met all of the MAC TSM requirements for both these protocols.
+All the protocols are scored on a Yes or No basis.
+Vale Base Metals corporate office successfully met all the MAC TSM requirements for both protocols.

 Self-Assessed Results